Assign Azure roles using the Azure portal

 If you selected one of the following privileged roles, follow the steps in this section.

-Click Add condition to add a condition that constrains the roles and principals this user can assign roles to.
+Click Select roles and principals to add a condition that constrains the roles and principals this user can assign roles to.

-Follow the steps in Delegate Azure role assignment management to others with conditions (preview).
+Follow the steps in Delegate Azure role assignment management to others with conditions.

 Step 6: Assign role